 Cloud Functions can be deployed from your local machine or from a source repository like GitHub or Bitbucket.

 Google cloud functions pricing is based on the number of requests to your functions and compute resources consumption, rounded to the nearest 100 milliseconds, and of course, only while your code is running.

 The free tier includes 400,000 GB-seconds, and 200,000 GHz-seconds of compute time.

 Advantages of Google Cloud Functions include an excellent free offering to get started ($300 free credit during the first year, and 5GB of storage free to use forever after that), easy integration with other Google Cloud Services like Kubernetes Engine, App Engine or Compute Engine; and detailed and well-managed documentation.

 Criticisms of Google’s offering have included high support fees, a confusing interface, and higher (and more complex) pricing.

 Going serverless has a number of advantages, including reduced complexity, lowering administrative overhead, cutting server costs, reduced time to market, quicker software releases, and developers not having to focus on server maintenance, among others.
 For some, it’s a no-brainer.

-Each has their own advantages and quirks, and each one will try and tie you into their ecosystem.
+Each has its own advantages and quirks, and each one will try and tie you into its ecosystem.
 Overall, it seems that Google is lagging behind from a features perspective and that while Azure is offering a solid solution, AWS Lambda, the oldest on the block, offers a more complete product.